Missouri Electrical License: How to Become a Licensed Electrician in Missouri

 Equipment for General Use

 Kansas City offers two different types of master electrician licenses: Class I and Class II.
-The exams, also administered by Prometric, are similar and a passing score is at least 70%.
+The exams, also administered by Prometric, are similar and require a passing score of at least 70%.
 The master electrician exams each contain 50 questions you must answer within 2.5 hours.
 Exam topics are similar to the journeyman electrical exam in Jefferson City.

 Part of the Kansas City process to obtain an electrical contractor license involves passing a low-voltage electrical examination, administered by Prometric, or the low-voltage electrician examination, administered by the International Code Council (ICC).

 Both low-voltage exams contain 50 questions you must answer within 2.5 hours.
 A passing score is at least 70%.
 Exam topics are similar to the journeyman exam in Jefferson City and the Kansas City master electrician exam.

 Electrician licenses in Missouri are issued by individual cities and counties.
 Some municipalities offer journeyman licenses, while others jump straight to issuing master electrician licenses or electrical contractor licenses.
 However, the Missouri Division of Professional Registration, Office of Statewide Electrical Contractors, does offer an optional statewide electrical contractors license.